juliantroeps/search-everything-fork/readme.txt

 = What it does =

-Search Everything increases the ability of the default Wordpress Search, options include:
+Search Everything increases the ability of the default WordPress Search, options include:

 * Search Highlighting
 * Search Every Page